postmanlabs/labs-docs/src/pages/docs/getting-started/importing-and-exporting-data.md

 ### Importing via GitHub repositories

-> You must be signed in to a [Postman account](/docs/getting-started/postman-account/#signing-up-for-a-postman-account) to use this feature.
+> You must sign in to a [Postman account](/docs/getting-started/postman-account/#signing-up-for-a-postman-account) to use this feature.

 You can import data in bulk from a GitHub repository.